This diary of James Maybrick contains grisly details of the Ripper murders that only the killer would know, researchers claim.

 The diary was indeed published the following year, but doubts persisted, especially after Barrett signed an affidavit stating that the diary was a forgery in 1995 — only to retract that later.

 Smith, however, has always persisted in believing that the diary is authentic.
-He explained, The Telegraph reports:
+As he explained:

 “I have never been in any doubt that the diary is a genuine document written in 1888 and 1889.
 The new and indisputable evidence, that on 9th March 1992, the diary was removed from under the floorboards of the room that had been James Maybrick’s bedroom in 1889, and offered later on the very same day to a London literary agent, overrides any other considerations regarding its authenticity.
 It follows that James Maybrick is its most likely author.
 Was he Jack the Ripper?
 He now has to be a prime suspect, but the disputes over the Ripper’s identity may well rage for another century at least.”

 Nevertheless, Barrett’s statements about the diary’s origins and his 1995 affidavit, among other factors, continue to cast doubt upon the diary.
-Little else known about Maybrick’s life would implicate him in the killings.
+Furthermore, little else known about Maybrick’s life would implicate him in the killings.

 What we do know is that Maybrick was born in Liverpool in 1838, grew wealthy as an international cotton merchant, and married Florence Chandler in 1881.
 The couple had two children before Maybrick died in April 1889.